TitansProductions/tp_advanced_store_orders/README.md

 1) Locales for changing the UI Enviroment based on the language you are interested or your server is based on.
 2) Clicking sound when interacting with the enviroment (Volume is configurable).

+## Commands & Keybinds

+There is an option if you want the players to open the Store Orders UI with a command / keybind but i personally do not suggest it, only for testing.
+The purpose of this script is to be added by a developer in your server's phone script as a phone application or use our zones in order to open them from a place which has computer / laptop objects (still not the best solution).